 IDCON often gets the question, “What kind of Preventive maintenance should be in place for instrumentation?” from maintenance managers with mechanical backgrounds.

 The exact answer will vary from plant to plant depending on equipment and level of automation, but in general on can divide the preventive maintenance tasks for instrumentation as follows:

 The interval is different from different devices, brands and styles.
 Some suppliers give up to 10 years warranty on the device they sell to stay true, others are less.
 But, if you are a non-instrumentation manager, look for calibrations in your instrument PM’s.

-Control Loop Checks
+2) Control Loop Checks

 Part of an instrumentation preventive maintenance program is to check your loop response.
 For example, if you set a flow to 22 gpm, the flow should become 22 gpm.
-In tests by control loop experts such as Fisher and others, on average, the typical plant have about 80% of their control loops respond incorrectly.
+In tests by control loop experts such as Fisher and others, on average, the typical plant has about 80% of their control loops respond incorrectly.

-Physical Instrumentation Checks
+3) Physical Instrumentation Checks

-While a packing leak on a valve, a damaged transmitter, or a damage membrane on a regulator eventually will show up on a computer screen somewhere, it is not always the problem can be pinpointed to physical damage, or to what device(s) that have the problem.
+While a packing leak on a valve, a damaged transmitter, or a damaged membrane on a regulator eventually will show up on a computer screen somewhere, it is not always a problem that can be pinpointed to physical damage, or to what device(s) that have the problem.

 An idea may be to have your operators do physical inspections of instrumentation and mechanical equipment?